lucass-carneiro/DTU/DTU-docs/gdd_chapters/0002_gameplay.md

 ### Domains

-In DTU, Domains will be player archetypes according to the table below:
+In DTU, Domains will be player backgrounds according to the table below:

 | Domain | Description |
 |:---:|:---|